 Emily O’Regan is the Australian Institute of Marine Science (AIMS) Project Administrator for the Reef Restoration and Adaptation Program.
 Her previous roles include: senior research officer at AIMS and project manager/officer positions at the Great Barrier Reef Marine Park Authority, working on projects including: crown-of-thorns starfish, coral bleaching, strategy development, the Dredging Synthesis project, environmental assessment and management, the Eye on the Reef program and coastal ecosystems and water quality.
 She also worked as a marine biologist in the tourism sector.
 Emily holds a Bachelor of Science Honours (biology and geosciences) and a Bachelor of Science Honours (marine ecology) from the University of Wollongong, and a Post Graduate Certificate of science (marine biology and ecotourism) from James Cook University.

 Dr Ian McLeod is a senior research scientist at James Cook University’s Centre for Tropical Water and Aquatic Ecosystem Research.
 His work focusses on coastal habitat restoration (coral, shellfish, seagrass, kelp and saltmarsh), sportsfishing and ecotourism, coral reef ecology, climate change impacts on the marine environment and land-based effects on coastal waters.
 He was previously the Centre’s Communications Manager, and is recognised for his work as a science communicator.
-Ian holds a PhD from James Cook University and is leading the Reef Restoration and Adaptation Program’s review of existing technologies and pilots sub-program.
+Ian holds a PhD from James Cook University and led the Reef Restoration and Adaptation Program’s review of existing technologies and pilots sub-program.
 For further information: https://research.jcu.edu.au/portfolio/ian.mcleod1/

 Professor Karen Hussey is Director of The University of Queensland’s Centre for Policy Futures.
 Trained as a political scientist and economist, she holds a PhD and Bachelor of Arts from the University of Melbourne and a Master of Economic Sciences from University College of Dublin.
 Her unique research and policy experience includes cutting-edge social science research in a range of sectors including climate change mitigation and adaptation, water, energy, waste, urban management, critical infrastructure, international trade, and biotechnology.
 She has led innovative intellectual and policy approaches to sustainability and risk, combining traditional disciplinary expertise with a close understanding of the policy problems.
-She is a member of the Reef Restoration and Adaptation Program’s regulatory and institutional environment mapping sub-project.
+She leads the Reef Restoration and Adaptation Program’s Regulatory Frameworks Sub-Program.

 Dr Ken Anthony is a principal research scientist at the Australian Institute of Marine Science (AIMS).
 He started his career as an engineer and transitioned to marine biology after a coral reef encounter in 1986.
 Ken uses science to help sustain marine ecosystems in the face of climate change and other pressures from nature and mankind.
 Using tools from decision science, risk modelling and business strategy, he works with marine conservationists, environmental managers and policy-makers to find and communicate solutions that can work for ecosystems and people.
 He aims to produce science that can help conservation and restoration programs build resilience and protect biodiversity as well as to help sustain ecosystems that support economies, industries, and livelihoods.
-Ken hold a PhD from James Cook University, and a Master of Science from the University of Copenhagen. is a member of the Reef Restoration and Adaptation Program decision support sub-program.
+Ken hold a PhD from James Cook University, and a Master of Science from the University of Copenhagen.
+He leads the Reef Restoration and Adaptation Program Decision Support Sub-Program.
 For more information: http://data.aims.gov.au/staffcv/jsf/external/view.xhtml?partyId=200002189

 Dr Mark Baird is an aquatic scientist who uses observations and numerical models to study estuarine and marine ecosystems.
 He leads the CSIRO Coastal Biogeochemical Modelling team which developed key components of the eReefs marine modelling system used to estimate the water quality properties of the Great Barrier Reef, and optimise the reduction of loads of sediments and nutrients.
 Mark is an active member of the Australian marine science community and is a member of the Reef Restoration and Adaptation Program core team, working on environmental interventions modelling.

 Dr Petra has more than 20 years in marine research and program management, focused on coral reefs and the Great Barrier Reef.
 She is Project Director of Restoration at the Great Barrier Reef Foundation, coordinating and managing the restoration and adaptation science component of the Reef Trust Partnership program.
 She also oversees the foundation’s science and innovation projects.
 Petra holds a PhD in molecular ecology from Stockholm University, focusing on species delineation and population genetic patterns of corals from the Western Indian Ocean.
 She held a post-doctoral position at the Australian Institute of Marine Science, (where she developed one of the first population genomics projects for corals to identify genome-environment correlations, with a view to identifying genetic markers of increased thermal tolerance).
 Petra has also worked in program management, including managing the Swedish Government’s support to marine research programs in East Africa; was the Swedish Government representative to the Secretariat of the International Coral Reef Initiative, and was heavily involved in the strategic assessment and development of the Reef 2050 plan at the Great Barrier Reef Marine Park Authority.
-In the Reef Restoration and Adaptation Program, Petra leads the international engagement and fundraising sub-project.
+In the Reef Restoration and Adaptation Program, Petra leads the International Engagement and Fundraising Sub-Program.

 Dr Russ Babcock is a marine ecologist with CSIRO Oceans and Atmosphere, leading research exploring both the natural and human forces that shape Australia’s coastal ecosystems and sustain their integrity and value.
 His broad research interests include coral reef ecology and temperate kelp forests, with a focus on the effects of coastal development, marine conservation and the impact of ecosystem disruptions.
 Russ has spent more than 35 years researching coral reefs, working closely with agencies and industry, and leading multidisciplinary teams to address management needs.
 Current areas of active research include: coral restoration and management of crown-of-thorns starfish on the Great Barrier Reef, and the assessment of marine reserve effectiveness, fish tracking, and the distribution and structure of mesophotic reefs at Ningaloo.
-In the Reef Restoration and Adaptation Program, Russ is a member of the coral ecology sub-project.
+In the Reef Restoration and Adaptation Program, Russ is a member of the Moving Corals Sub-Program.

 Dr Yves-Marie Bozec is a quantitative ecologist and modeller investigating coral reef dynamics at The University of Queensland.
 Yves-Marie combines ecological modelling with empirical studies for a better understanding of the process of coral reef recovery.
 His research of the past seven years has led to the development of the key components of ReefMod, a spatially-explicit model of coral reef ecosystem, used to simulate the impacts of restoration interventions across the Great Barrier Reef.
-In the Reef Restoration and Adaptation Program, Yves-Marie is a member of the ecosystem modelling team.
+In the Reef Restoration and Adaptation Program, Yves-Marie is a member of the Modelling Sub-Program.
 For further information: https://www.marinespatialecologylab.org/people/yves-marie-bozec/

 Professor Zoran Ristovski is an atmospheric scientist based at Queensland University of Technology (QUT) with 20 years’ experience in atmospheric aerosols, working extensively in marine aerosols.
 His main areas of interest are in the characterisation atmospheric aerosols, their physical and chemical properties, transport in the atmosphere, and their effects on climate.
 Zoran leads a group of more than 10 researchers and postgraduate students, and has led several large field research campaigns studying the interaction between the biosphere and atmosphere.
 He was the chief scientist on the first voyage of the CSIRO’s research vessel RV Investigator on the Great Barrier Reef, studying the interaction between the coral reefs and the atmosphere.
+He is a member of the Reef Restoration and Adaptation Cooling and Shading Sub-Program.
 For more information on that project: http://www.abc.net.au/news/2016-10-14/how-the-great-barrier-reef-coral-impacts-rainfall/7928714